pikvm/pikvm/docs/pico_hid.md

 -----
 ## The final steps

-Connect the Pico HID to the host computer using the USB cable.
+Connect the Pico HID to a computer using the USB cable.

 If you are building PiKVM [V1](v1.md), no further action with the Pico HID is required.